A Cost-Effective Project Management Tool

 The purpose of lessons learned is to bring together any insights gained during a project that can be usefully applied on future projects.

-As project managers, some of the most important lessons we learn come from failures.
-Whether the entire project failed, or part of it failed, or even if the project succeeded in spite of a big failure on the part of the project manager or the project team, there is something to be learned from a failure.
+Some of the most important lessons we learn come from failures.
 Kenneth Darter explains a simple four step process to make sure the same failures aren't repeated.

 It's said there are no new project management sins, just old ones repeated.
 It's also said that we don't learn the lessons from past projects and this must be true, otherwise why would we keep making the same old mistakes?